 Looking back, it was perhaps inevitable, maybe even genetically predisposed, that my daughters would become attached to the sleeping arrangement we had originally succumbed to for survival purposes.
 When I was their age, the best antidote to being scared of the dark— “the coziest spot in our house,” Mia says—was cuddled up next to mom and dad.
 I remember the ghosts slipping away and the darkness not feeling so oppressive when I was catching Z’s by my parents.

 From an adult perspective, I’ve found there are other benefits—unspoken bonding that happens when you’re sleeping side by side with your kids.
 I’ll never forget one particular morning during those foggy newborn days when I turned over to see Mia’s almost one-month-old eyes transfixed by the light and shadows coming in through our blinds.
 I took a deep breath as I lay there admiring her.
-Maybe it was the first deep breath I had taken in months because a feeling of contentedness worked it’s way into me and started unraveling the stress I had been holding since her birth.
+Maybe it was the first deep breath I had taken in months because a feeling of contentedness worked its way into me and started unraveling the stress I had accumulated since her birth.

-A few chaotic wake-ups every week are guaranteed, but there are lovely calm mornings too, when I’m up early and want to press snooze on endless repeat at the sight of my girls lined up like peacefully sleeping sardines.
-Because I know that the days of our family bed are numbered, and that in a flash I’ll open my eyes and they will be gone.
+A few chaotic wake-ups every week are guaranteed, but there are lovely calm mornings too — when I’m up early and want to press snooze on endless repeat at the sight of my girls lined up like peacefully sleeping sardines.
+Because I know that the days of our family bed are numbered and that in a flash I’ll open my eyes and they will be gone.
 Will we miss their sweaty heads then?
 The rise and fall of their chests?
 Their feet in our faces?
 Yes, I think we will.